-• Multiple Disabilities Program
+Multiple Disabilities Program

-The Multiple Disabilities program is specifically targeted for special education students who will benefit from community work experiences.
-The emphasis of this program will be on students with more significant needs whose post-graduation plans are primarily focused on entry into the workforce.
+This program serves students who require more individualized instruction using a variety of teaching modalities and specialized materials in order to augment the general education curriculum and specifically meet the individual student's instructional needs.
+It allows for greater modification in the pacing, content and scope of instruction in specific academic subjects.
+Most students in this class receive related services for physical, occupational, and speech therapy.
+Within this program, students also have additional exposure to community based instructional work experiences.
+There is an emphasis on students with more significant needs whose post-graduation plans are primarily focused on entry into the workforce.
 The students are provided individualized and small group instruction in all major academic subjects in accordance with their IEPs, with emphasis on life skills and career development.